 GoPro’s marketing strategy embraced user-generated content because it allows for free high-quality content but also it helps customers to feel that they are part of a great community of sports enthusiasts.

 Nevertheless, it also gave these users the opportunity to have their moment of fame by racking up 1000s of views and shares.
 “Be a hero“.

 This reciprocal relationship between GoPro and its customers leads to:

 - customer loyalty

 Their own customers become brand ambassadors.

-Nowadays, GoPro went further by reaching to other segments like music festivals or wildlife movies.
+Nowadays, GoPro went further by reaching other segments like music festivals or wildlife movies.

 See you soon for the next marketing case study!

 Let’s see how we can help your business